rahulj51/hanukkahofdata2022/README.md

 The project is dockerized.
   - Run `docker compose build` to build the images.
 This will take a while
   - Run `docker compose up` to create the database and run the models.
-  - Connect any sql client to Postgres on localhost:5432 to query the data
+  - Open http://localhost:8081 to view and query the data (pgweb)
   - Open `http://localhost:8080` in a web browser to view the dbt docs and lineage